 In 2018, 29,528 were performed on men.
 This is more than 10 percent of the number performed on women, demonstrating the rising popularity of this procedure among the male set.
 This procedure involves general anesthesia, during which the physician inserts a thin tube called a cannula through an incision in the body.
 The cannula sucks out the fat.
 Surgeons may then remove excess skin and muscle as well for an overall tightening effect known as an abdominoplasty.

 4. Gynecomastia Surgery (Breast Reduction)

 The Mayo Clinic defines gynecomastia as “swelling of the breast tissue in boys or men, caused by an imbalance of the hormones estrogen and testosterone.
 Gynecomastia can affect one or both breasts, sometimes unevenly.”
-Breast reduction surgery is a cosmetic procedure aimed at reducing the size of breasts by removing tissue.
+Breast reduction surgery is a cosmetic procedure aimed at reducing man boobs by removing tissue.
 The surgeon may also tighten the skin and reposition the nipples, or combine the surgery with pec implants meant to define the contours of the chest better.
 This makes men feel more confident, and may also address the pain that sometimes accompanies the condition.
 24,753 opted for this in 2018.